matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-28-day_041_passstation.md

 ### 5. **How to use Pass Station?**

     Step 1:
-    Installing Pass Station is easy in Kali linux, simple enter the following command in your terminal:
+    Installing Pass Station is easy in Kali Linux, simply enter the following command in your terminal to install:

     gem install pass-station

 <br>

     Step 2:
     Open up the Pass Station help page by entering the following command in your terminal:

     pass-station -help